AwalaApp/specs/rs000-core.md

 ### Cargo Relay Binding

-This is a protocol that establishes a _Cargo Relay Network_ (CRN) between an a gateway and a relayer, or between two gateways, with the primary purpose of exchanging cargo bidirectionally.
+This is a protocol that establishes a _Cargo Relay Connection_ (CRC) between an a gateway and a relayer, or between two gateways, with the primary purpose of exchanging cargo bidirectionally.

-The action of transmitting a cargo over a CRN is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
+The action of transmitting a cargo over a CRC is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
 There is only one hop in a relay if the two gateways exchange the cargo directly, or multiple hops if relayers act as intermediaries.
 A relaying gateway MAY also be an intermediary, in which case it MUST _forward_ the cargo to its target gateway.

 Completing one relay MAY involve hops with different bindings.
-For example, the CRN between a user gateway and a relayer could use [CoSocket](rs004-cosocket.md), whilst the CRN between the relayer and the relaying gateway could use [CogRPC](rs008-cogrpc.md).
+For example, the CRC between a user gateway and a relayer could use [CoSocket](rs004-cosocket.md), whilst the CRC between the relayer and the relaying gateway could use [CogRPC](rs008-cogrpc.md).

 The node sending a cargo MUST NOT remove it until the peer has acknowledged its receipt.
 The acknowledgement MUST be sent after the cargo is safely stored -- Consequently, if the cargo is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).